Toddses/coffee/README.md

 ## About

 Coffee is a minimalist theme and color scheme/syntax highlighting with an earthy flair for Sublime Text 2 & 3 /  Textmate.
-It is largely based on the wonderful theme [Flatland](https://github.com/thinkpixellab/flatland), which is in turn based on [Soda](https://github.com/buymeasoda/soda-theme).
+It is largely based on the excellent theme [Flatland](https://github.com/thinkpixellab/flatland), which is in turn based on [Soda](https://github.com/buymeasoda/soda-theme).
 Two great places to start if you're developing your own themes.

 It is a work-in-progress as of June 17, 2014.
 I hope to release a fully completed version very soon.